Melanoma of the Nails

 - Unlike many melanomas, subungual melanoma is not caused by sun exposure.3

-What does melanoma under the nail look like?
+What does melanoma on the nail look like?

 Subungual melanomas usually appear as a brown or black streak under the nail.3,4 Typically, these streaks gradually increase in size and are usually larger than 3mm.1 Unlike nail infection or trauma to the nails, subungual melanoma typically affects one nail at a time.3,4